Mehtab918/UltimateJavascript/README.md

 sort() method sorts the elements of an array in ascending or descending order.
 It takes a compare function as an argument. array.sort() will sort the array based on coverting the elements to strings.

+Higher order functions : map(), filter(), reduce(), etc,

+reduce :
+- The reduce() method executes a reducer function for array element.

+- The reduce() method returns a single value: the function's accumulated result.

+- The reduce() method does not execute the function for empty array elements.

+- The reduce() method does not change the original array.

 # Object

 Object is a collection of key-value pairs, where the keys are strings and the values can be any data type.